transcom/milmove_load_testing/README.md

   # NOTE: The domain corresponds to whatever you use in local - so <domain>local
   domain = MilMoveDomain.OFFICE

-  # Are you testing an API endpoint or path in the interface?
-This changes the host:
-  is_api = True

   # If not using MilMoveHostMixin:
   # You can set the host on the class directly.
 Useful if it never changes based on env.
   host = "https://primelocal:9443"